nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: EWWW IO resize limits are ignored when higher than WP default
 * fixed: PNGOUT warning during one-click conversion
 * fixed: WebP images not removed from remote storage when an attachment is deleted (WP Offload Media)
+* fixed: after running regen for single thumbs with Image Regenerate & Select Crop plugin, regenerated images were not automatically optimized

 = 5.1.3 =
 * added: better compatibility with Divi filterable grid images and parallax backgrounds